Article 11.

 § 160D-1126.
 Records and reports.

 The inspection department shall keep complete and accurate records in convenient form of all applications received, permits issued, inspections and reinspections made, defects found, certificates of compliance or occupancy granted, and all other work and activities of the department.
 These records shall be kept in the manner and for the periods prescribed by the Department of Natural and Cultural Resources.
-Periodic reports shall be submitted to the governing board and to the Commissioner of Insurance as they shall by ordinance, rule, or regulation require.
-(2019‑111, s.
-2.4; 2020‑3, s.
-4.33(a); 2020‑25, s.
-51(a), (b), (d).)
+Periodic reports shall be submitted to the governing board and to the State Fire Marshal as they shall by ordinance, rule, or regulation require.
+(2019-111, s.
+2.4; 2020-3, s.
+4.33(a); 2020-25, s.
+51(a), (b), (d); 2023-151, s.
+11.88.)

 § 160D-1127.
 (Effective until January 1, 2025) Appeals.

-Unless otherwise provided by law, appeals from any order, decision, or determination by a member of a local inspection department pertaining to the State Building Code or other State building laws shall be taken to the Commissioner of Insurance or the Commissioner's designee or other official specified in G.S.
-143‑139 by filing a written notice with the Commissioner and with the inspection department within a period of 10 days after the order, decision, or determination.
+Unless otherwise provided by law, appeals from any order, decision, or determination by a member of a local inspection department pertaining to the State Building Code or other State building laws shall be taken to the State Fire Marshal or the State Fire Marshal's designee or other official specified in G.S.
+143-139 by filing a written notice with the State Fire Marshal and with the inspection department within a period of 10 days after the order, decision, or determination.
 Further appeals may be taken to the State Building Code Council or to the courts as provided by law.
-(2019‑111, s.
-2.4; 2020‑3, s.
-4.33(a); 2020‑25, s.
-51(a), (b), (d).)
+(2019-111, s.
+2.4; 2020-3, s.
+4.33(a); 2020-25, s.
+51(a), (b), (d); 2023-151, s.
+11.89.)

 § 160D-1127.
 (Effective January 1, 2025) Appeals.

-Unless otherwise provided by law, appeals from any order, decision, or determination by a member of a local inspection department pertaining to the North Carolina State Building Code or other State building laws shall be taken to the Commissioner of Insurance or the Commissioner's designee or other official specified in G.S.
-143‑139 by filing a written notice with the Commissioner and with the inspection department within a period of 10 days after the order, decision, or determination.
+Unless otherwise provided by law, appeals from any order, decision, or determination by a member of a local inspection department pertaining to the North Carolina State Building Code or other State building laws shall be taken to the State Fire Marshal or the State Fire Marshal's designee or other official specified in G.S.
+143-139 by filing a written notice with the State Fire Marshal and with the inspection department within a period of 10 days after the order, decision, or determination.
 Further appeals may be taken to the Building Code Council or Residential Code Council or to the courts as provided by law.
-(2019‑111, s.
-2.4; 2020‑3, s.
-4.33(a); 2020‑25, s.
-51(a), (b), (d); 2023‑108, s.
-1(p).)
+(2019-111, s.
+2.4; 2020-3, s.
+4.33(a); 2020-25, s.
+51(a), (b), (d); 2023-108, s.
+1(p); 2023-151, s.
+11.89.)

 § 160D-1128.
 Fire limits.